ravisiyer/scrape-blogger-post/README.md

 #### Author

-This extension was developed by Ravi S. Iyer with assistance from Gemini.
+This script was developed by Ravi S. Iyer with assistance from Gemini.

 ---

 #### License

-This extension is licensed under the MIT License.
+This script is licensed under the MIT License.
 The full text of the license can be found in the LICENSE file in the project's repository.